Optimal distance query reconstruction for graphs without long induced cycles: Introduction

-\paragraph{Deterministic algorithms matching the lower bound} Most known algorithms with quasi-linear query complexity in the distance oracle setting are randomised, with a recent work giving a linear deterministic algorithm for interval graphs from Rong, Li, Yang and Wang \cite{rong21} as notable exception.
+Most known algorithms with quasi-linear query complexity in the distance oracle setting are randomised, with a recent work giving a linear deterministic algorithm for interval graphs from Rong, Li, Yang, and Wang \cite{rong21} as a notable exception.

-We present a new approach to exploit separators in a deterministic fashion, which turns out to use less queries than the earlier approaches resulting in a query complexity that matches our randomised lower bounds. \begin{restatable}{theorem}{kchordal} There exists a deterministic algorithm to reconstruct $k$-chordal graphs of maximum degree at most $\Delta$ on $n$ vertices using $O_{\Delta,k}(n \log n)$ queries. \end{restatable} No algorithms were previously known achieving quasi-linear query complexity for $k$-chordal graphs even for $k=5$ and when allowing randomised algorithms.
-Since permutation graphs and AT-free graphs are known to be $5$-chordal and $6$-chordal respectively (see \cite{corneil1997asteroidal,dourisboure2007tree}), the result implies a deterministic algorithm with query complexity $O_{\Delta}(n\log n)$ for those graph classes.

-For trees and chordal graphs, we use the approach of Theorem \ref{thm:kchordal} to give algorithms with an improved dependency on the maximum degree $\Delta$.
-We give the algorithm for trees first because this has a very simple analysis from the structural graph theory side and with additional analysis we show it is even tight in terms of the dependency on $\Delta$. \begin{restatable}{theorem}{treerec} There exists a deterministic algorithm to reconstruct trees of maximum degree $\Delta$ on $n$ vertices using $ \Delta n\log_\Delta n +(\Delta +2)n$ queries. \end{restatable} In the appendix, we adjust the algorithm to chordal graphs to obtain a dependency on $\Delta$ which is optimal up to a $(\log \Delta)$-factor.

-Our algorithm is surprisingly simple: we compute a BFS tree starting from a vertex $v_0$ and then inductively reconstruct the tree up to layer $i$.
+We provide a new approach for exploiting separators which also extends to various `tree-like' graphs.
+Our algorithm restricted to the class of trees is surprisingly simple: we compute a Breadth First Search (BFS) tree starting from a vertex $v_0$ and then inductively reconstruct the tree up to layer $i$.
 For each vertex in layer $i+1$, we use balanced separators to `binary search' its parent in layer $i$.

-\paragraph{Parameterized approach: treelength} The parameter \emph{treelength} introduced in \cite{dourisboure2007tree} roughly restrains vertices in the same bag of a tree decomposition to be ``close'' in the graph.
-(We give a formal definition in \cref{sec:prel}.)
-Building on methods used by Kannan, Mathieu, and Zhou \cite{mathieu2013graph} to reconstruct chordal graphs, we prove the following result. \begin{restatable}{theorem}{randtl} There is a randomised algorithm that reconstructs an $n$-vertex graph of maximum degree at most $\Delta$ and treelength at most $k$ using $O_{\Delta,k}(n \log^2 n)$ distance queries in expectation. \end{restatable} It was proved in \cite{kosowski2015k} that $k$-chordal graphs have treelength at most $k$.
-In particular, Theorem \ref{thm:randtl} covers a wider class of graphs than Theorem \ref{thm:kchordal}.
-Graphs of bounded treelength avoid long geodesic cycles (i.e. cycles $C$ for which $d_C(x,y)=d_G(x,y)$ for all $x,y\in C$) and bounded treelength is equivalent to avoiding long `loaded geodesic cycles' or being `boundedly quasi-isometric to a tree' (see \cite{BergerSeymour23} for formal statements).
+The algorithm and its analysis is given in \cref{sec:trees} and we extend it to $k$-chordal in \cref{sec:kchordaldet} using structural graph theory insights.